sepen/crux-on-devices/README.md

-# crux-on-devices
+# CRUX On Devices

-CRUX Linux on laptops, netbooks and other devices
+Collection of CRUX Linux installations for laptops, netbooks and other devices that I have